Transnationalism and Questions of Identity – New York: 1-3 November 2018

 - How do migration, diaspora and colonial studies create, adapt, and challenge changing ideas of race, class, gender and ethnicity?

 - How do the arts and formal education affect individual and collective senses of be-longing or not to one culture or to many cultures?

-Deadline for submission of single papers and panels is 30 April 2018.
+Deadline for submission of single papers and panels was 30 April 2018.

 Submission information: Must be done electronically

 - Abstract (250 words).